 Treating a Varicocele

 Not all varicoceles need treatment.
 Many men live with varicoceles without any symptoms.
-They are able to father a children and do not feel any discomfort.
-However, if your varicocele is causing you pain or any of the other following conditions you should consider treatment.
-You may want to undergo varicocele repair by a Urologist if you are experiencing:
+They are able to father children and do not feel any discomfort.
+However, if your varicocele is causing you pain, or any of the following conditions, you should consider treatment.

 - infertility (inability to father a child) or